Cook Islands Trustee Licensing Requirements

 Ongoing Regulatory Obligations

-Licensing is not a one-time event.
-The FSC maintains ongoing supervisory authority over all licensed trustees, including annual audited financial statement requirements, periodic regulatory examinations, minimum record-keeping standards, periodic reconciliation of funds, and compliance with anti-money laundering and counter-terrorism financing legislation.
+The FSC maintains ongoing supervisory authority over all licensed trustees after the initial license is granted.
+Ongoing requirements include annual audited financial statements, periodic regulatory examinations, minimum record-keeping standards, periodic reconciliation of funds, and compliance with anti-money laundering and counter-terrorism financing legislation.

 The FSC can revoke a license if the trustee fails to meet ongoing requirements.
-This supervisory authority means that a trustee’s license status reflects current compliance, not just the qualifications that existed at the time of licensing.
+A trustee’s license status reflects current compliance, not just the qualifications that existed at the time of initial licensing.

 Managed Trustee Companies

-The Act allows for managed trustee companies—firms that hold a license but do not maintain their own physical presence in the Cook Islands.
-Instead, a managed trustee company has its operations administered by a licensed trustee company that does maintain a physical office.
-The managed trustee company must still submit a full licensing application, satisfy the same regulatory and AML requirements, and is subject to the same ongoing supervision.
+Cook Islands law allows managed trustee companies—firms that hold a license but do not maintain their own physical presence in the Cook Islands.
+A managed trustee company has its operations administered by a licensed trustee company that does maintain a physical office.
+The managed company must still submit a full licensing application, satisfy the same regulatory and AML requirements, and is subject to the same ongoing supervision.

 Private Trustee Companies

-The Act provides one limited exception to the licensing requirement.
+Cook Islands law provides one limited exception to the licensing requirement.
 A Cook Islands international company (incorporated under the International Companies Act 1981–82) does not carry on trustee company business if it acts as trustee of no more than three Cook Islands international trusts.
-This exception allows families to establish private trustee companies that maintain direct management and control over their trust structures without obtaining a full license.
+This exception allows families to establish private trustee companies that maintain direct governance over their trust structures without obtaining a full license.

 An individual, company, or other entity not ordinarily resident in the Cook Islands can also act as co-trustee alongside a licensed trustee.
 This flexibility allows trust structures to combine Cook Islands regulatory compliance (through the licensed trustee) with the settlor’s preferred co-trustee arrangements.

-The licensing framework exists to protect the people whose assets are held in trust, not just to regulate trustees.
-Each requirement addresses a specific risk.
+Each licensing requirement addresses a specific risk that a settlor faces when transferring assets to a foreign trustee.
 Minimum capitalization reduces the risk of trustee insolvency.
 Professional indemnity insurance provides recourse if the trustee acts negligently.
 Fit and proper person requirements reduce the risk of unqualified or disreputable individuals controlling trust assets.
 Ongoing supervision ensures the trustee continues to meet standards after the initial license is granted.

-When evaluating a Cook Islands trustee, it is important to confirm that the company holds a current FSC license and understand whether it operates through its own physical presence or through a managed arrangement.
+When evaluating a Cook Islands trustee, confirming that the company holds a current FSC license and understanding whether it operates through its own physical presence or through a managed arrangement are baseline due diligence steps.
 Verifying that the company maintains the required insurance coverage is equally important.
-These are baseline requirements—they establish a regulatory floor, not a ceiling.

-The Cook Islands trust companies page profiles the licensed trustees we recommend, and the broader Cook Islands trust structure depends on the regulatory quality that this licensing framework provides.
+The trustee companies licensed by the FSC each meet this regulatory baseline, and the broader Cook Islands trust structure depends on the regulatory quality that these requirements provide.